 because when we understand each other better, we can love each other better.

-and that, I believe, is what we are here on earth to do.
+and this, I believe, is what we are here on earth to do.

-Neuropsychology is the field of science focused on “brain-behavior relationships,” that is, understanding how the structure and chemistry of the brain impacts our feelings, perceptions, and thoughts.
-As a clinical neuropsychologist, I am trained to identify and address problems with these higher level brain processes.
-But while we tend to focus on our difficulties, in order to heal and to grow we must also identify our strengths, our ThinkPrint, our true nature, and direct our energy and attention toward nurturing it.
+Neuropsychology is the field of science focused on “brain-behavior relationships,” understanding how the structure and chemistry of the brain impacts our feelings, perceptions, and thoughts.
+As a clinical neuropsychologist, I am trained to identify and address problems with these higher-level brain processes.
+But more importantly, my job is to help you better understand yourself, how your particular mind works – to discover, accept, and nurture your true, unique self.
+Mine is a positive, whole person approach.
+It goes beyond a diagnosis to a deeper understanding, so that happiness is possible.

 Executive Dysfunction & Anxiety